hashicorp/terraform-provider-azurerm/website/docs/r/cdn_frontdoor_firewall_policy.html.markdown

 * `managed_rule` - (Optional) One or more `managed_rule` blocks as defined below.

-* `tags` - (Optional) A mapping of tags to assign to the CDN FrontDoor Firewall Policy.
+* `tags` - (Optional) A mapping of tags to assign to the Front Door Firewall Policy.

 ---